blblack/tofurkey/README.md

 ## Usage

-    tofurkey [-vno] [-i seconds] [-a /run/tofurkey.autokey] [-k /path/to/main/secret] -k -- Path to long-term main secret file generated and distributed to a cluster by the administrator.
+    Usage: tofurkey [-vno] [-i seconds] [-a /run/tofurkey.autokey] [-k /path/to/main/secret] -k Path to long-term main secret file generated and distributed to a cluster by the administrator.
 This file must exist and have at least 32 bytes of secret high-entropy binary data, and will be re-read every time TFO keys are generated.
 Mutually exclusive with -a.
 If this option is not provided, then the -a autokey mode is the default.
-    -a -- Custom pathname to persist an auto-generated key, defaults to '/run/tofurkey.autokey'.
+      -a Custom pathname to persist an auto-generated key, defaults to '/run/tofurkey.autokey'.
 This file will be created if it's missing and persisted across runs, but perhaps not across reboots at the default path, and obviously affords no possibility of distributed sync across a cluster.
 Mutually exclusive with -k.
-    -i -- Interval seconds for key rotation, default is 86400, allowed range is 10 - 604800, must be even.
+      -i Interval seconds for key rotation, default is 86400, allowed range is 10 - 604800, must be even.
 Daemon wakes up to rotate keys at every half-interval of unix time to manage validity overlaps.
          Intervals *must* match across a cluster to get the same keys!
-    -v -- Verbose output to stderr
+      -v Verbose output to stderr
-    -n -- Dry-run mode - Data is not actually written to procfs, but everything else still happens
+      -n Dry-run mode - Data is not actually written to procfs, but everything else still happens
-    -o -- One-shot mode - it will calculate the current keys and set them once and then exit.
+      -o One-shot mode - it will calculate the current keys and set them once and then exit.
 Normal mode is to remain running and rotate keys on timer intervals forever.

 ## Generating and managing the main key